alessandrogentili001/LLM-Needs-a-Plan/README.md

 ### Leonardo

+An official guide to the cluster login and set up is provided:

 - [Leonardo Guide](assets/Guida%20Leonardo.pdf)

 The configuration, setup and usage of the Leonardo cluster are described in the following guides: